mich561d/Exercise_02-TestDoubles/README.md

 ### Mocking frameworks

 Investigate mocking frameworks for your preferred language.
 Choose at least two frameworks, and answer the questions.
 (One could be Mockito, which we saw in class.)

-1. What are their similarities?
-2. What are their differences?
+**Preferred language:** Java

+**Mocking frameworks:** Mockito, JMockit & EasyMock

+**1. What are their similarities?** All three of them are easily configured with annotations to help you define mocks and the object-under-test, with runners to make mock injection as painless as possible.
+They also follow more or less the record-replay-verify pattern.

+**2. What are their differences?** They have different sizes of communities and each of the framework has its own pros and cons.

-3. Which one would you prefer, if any, and why?
+**3. Which one would you prefer, if any, and why?** Mockito, because it has the biggest community, which for me means more documentation to read and understand and more help to find on the internet (and teachers).